Kent Hovind: Personal life

+In 1999, his son Eric Hovind began traveling to present his arguments and seminars.
+Kent and Jo divorced in 2016.

+He married his second wife, Mary Tocco, on September 24, 2016 and his third wife Cindi Lincoln on July 20, 2018.

 Creationism

 The Hovind Theory

 Hovind presented a version of young Earth creationism he calls the "Hovind Theory" in lectures and in the book Unmasking the False Religion of Evolution.
 The Hovind Theory is entirely rejected in the scientific community, and its plausibility has even been criticized by other young Earth creationists.

 In Hovind's narrative, dinosaurs and humans coexisted and Tyrannosaurus rex was a vegetarian prior to the fall of man.
 Hovind expands upon the late 19th- and early 20th-century vapor canopy concept of a protective shield that made Earth a relative paradise between the expulsion from Paradise and Noah's flood.
 The flood is expressed as a function of natural rather than miraculous processes.
 Noah's family and two of every kind of animal (including dinosaurs, which fit because babies were taken aboard and conditions allowed larger humans, making the ark's size, based on cubits, larger) boarded Noah's Ark before an ice meteor impacted the Earth.
 Fragments from the meteor caused planetary rings and impact craters on the moon and other solar system bodies.
 The remainder were drawn to the North and South Poles by the Earth's magnetic field as cataclysmic snowfall which buried the mammoths standing up.
 The ice on the poles cracked the Earth's crust, releasing the "fountains of the deep".
 According to Hovind, these events caused an ice age, and made the Earth wobble around, collapsing the vapor canopy that protected it.

 In the next few months of the flood, the dead animals and plants were buried, and became oil, coal, and fossils.
 The last months of the flood included geological instability, when the plates shifted, forming ocean basins and mountain ranges.
 The Grand Canyon was formed in a couple of weeks during this time.